 Sometime around 1000 A.D.
 The mercenary William is part of a group of Westerners that have travelled into China in search of rumours of black powder (gunpowder).
 They are attacked by a fierce creature but manage to send it over a cliff, not before William cuts off its hand.
 He and Tovar are the only members of the party to survive the attack.
 They then arrive at a section of the Great Wall and are taken prisoner by the military guard The Nameless Order who are suspicious of them but fascinated by the hand.
 As they are sent away to their cells, the wall comes under attack by the horde of the creatures, the legendary Tao Tie that return every sixty years.
 The Chinese have created elaborate methods of defence to fight them off.
 William redeems their reputation by wading into combat and killing several of the creatures.
 He lends his support to the defence, realising that the magnetic stone he carries may offer a means to defeat the creatures.
 Then however it is discovered that the creatures have burrowed under the wall and are now heading en masse towards the capital.

 In recent years, Chinese cinema has been making huge gains.
 With Crouching Tiger, Hidden Dragon (2000), Chinese filmmakers realised there was a market for their product.
-One of the first directors to jump aboard this new wave was Zhang Yimou who made Hero (2002) and House of Flying Daggers (2004), both Wu Xia epics made with extraordinary visual flourish.
+One of the first directors to jump aboard this new wave was Zhang Yimou who made Hero (2002) and House of Flying Daggers (2004), both Wu Xia epics made with extraordinary visual flourish, as well as Shadow (2018), a further Wu Xia made subsequent to this.
 Other Chinese filmmakers have followed with the likes of The Monkey King (2014) and sequel, Zhongkui: Snow Girl and the Dark Crystal (2015) and League of Gods (2016), among others, all of which show Chinese cinema building on an increasingly confident employment of massive budgets, CGI effects and certainty of their own domestic market (even if the films in question have met with mixed box-office in Western release).

 Furthermore, Hollywood has come to an increasing awareness of the size of the Chinese market and has sought to play to it with the insertion of Chinese content either with the addition of scenes shot in China as in Iron Man Three (2013), Transformers: Age of Extinction (2014) and Now You See Me 2 (2016), or in the deliberate writing in of Chinese characters so as to employ names that have appeal at the Chinese box-office as in Independence Day: Resurgence (2016), Rogue One (2016), xXx: Return of Xander Cage (2017) and Pacific Rim: Uprising (2018).